 The Max 4 Pro comes with all the benefits of being a drive kit.
 It has an easy hot-swappable battery, you just need to undo a thumbscrew, and voila, the battery can just slide out.
 Maxfind also included an extra charging cable to charge the battery separately, which is a nice touch too!

 The second justification of the price is that the Max 4 Pro is waterproofed.
 (IP X7 on the ESC, and IP65 on both the battery and hub motors).
 I don’t know how much faith you can put into any eskate company’s IP rating claims, but at least you don’t have to worry if you accidentally spill coffee on it.

 Finally, Maxfind did show their manufacturing prowess and gave their boards a good polish.
 The Max 4 Pro is beautifully packaged, and it’s 8 ply maple deck with carbon fiber coating is just beautiful.
 It uses a metal enclosure.
 The trucks, bushings, and bearings are not branded but look high quality nonetheless.

 In Maxfind’s case, I’m not sure about that.
-It’s not to say that the company has any bad reputation, it just that I have never heard anyone singing their praises, and for a brand that’s been out there for so long, there should really be people singing their praises.
+It’s not to say that the company has any good reputation, it just that I have never heard anyone who give bad comment on them.

-The 8-ply maple deck is flat, without concave, but still does a good job keeping my feet comfortable.
-It has only a mild flex in it, which helps maintain stability, but unfortunately does not improve vibration.
+The 8-ply maple deck is flat, without concave, and does a good job keeping my feet comfortable.
+It has only a mild flex in it, which helps maintain stability.

 Acceleration and braking are intuitive and smooth, as expected from a Hobbywing ESC.
 Maxfind did make some adjustments, however, especially on the braking for the Max 4 Pro.
 Unlike generic Hobbywing ESCs, which traditionally have dangerously weak brakes, the strength and smoothness on the Max 4 are exactly how we like it.